minnojs/minno-quest/src/js/quest/API.md

-stem 			| (text; default: '') The text for the question itself.. stemCss			| A [css object](#http://api.jquery.com/css/#css-properties) to be applied to the stem. description 	| (text; default: '') Any additional text you want in order to extend the question description. maxWidth 		| Force question inputs to have this maximum width. help			| (true or false;  (default: false)) Whether to display the question help text. helpText		| (text) The question help text.
+stem 			| (text; default: '') The text for the question itself.. stemCss			| A [css object](#http://api.jquery.com/css/#css-properties) to be applied to the stem. description 	| (text; default: '') Any additional text you want in order to extend the question description. maxWidth 		| Force question inputs to have this maximum width.
+The `maxWidth` must include an explicit measuring unit (for example '800px' or '50%'). help			| (true or false;  (default: false)) Whether to display the question help text. helpText		| (text) The question help text.
 (Some questions have default help texts, some don't). lognow 			| (true or false) Whether to log this questions when the page is submitted.
 This option is useful when you know that the question will not be accessed any more.
 It allows you to use the `pulse` option from the [logger](#logger) to send questions as they are being answered instead of sending only at the end of the task. (default: false)